The Girls on the Hill

 HDMI cords.
 (She forgot that one.)
 It was funny, but you had to be there.

-Loved her friends — the Girls on Cemetery Hill.
+Loved her peeps Lena and Evelyn — the Girls on Cemetery Hill.
 And loved her Clemson tailgate friends that make up this family of fans who gather together because of their love for Clemson football.
 They share food, fellowship, football and cocktails.
 There isn’t a good F-word to describe that particular tradition of college football Saturday.

 There was Christine who greeted us at 1 pm with her version of a Bushwacker.
 (Google it and then get creative with additional ingredients.)
 Day-um.
 Christine didn’t go to Clemson either.
 Just fell in love with the place like the rest of us.